K-nearest neighbors is one of the simplest machine learning algorithms As for many others, human reasoning was the inspiration for this one as well.

 Here is a good way to interpret the meaning behind k.
 Small numbers indicate “local” models, which can be non-linear and the decision boundary between the classes wiggle a lot.
 If the number grows, the wiggling gets less until you almost end up with a linear decision boundary.

 We see a data set in two dimensions on the left.
 In general the top right is red and the bottom left is the blue class.
 But there are also some local groups inside of both areas.
 Small values for k lead to more wiggly decision boundaries.
 For larger values the decision boundary becomes smoother, almost linear in this case.

 Good values for k depend on the data you have and if the problem is non-linear or not.
 You should try a couple of values between 1 and about 10% of the size of the training data set size.
 Then you will see if there is a promising area worth the further optimization of k.

 The second parameter you might want to consider is the type of distance function you are using.
 For numerical values, Euclidean distance is a good choice.
 You might want to try Manhattan distance which is sometimes used as well.
 For text analytics, cosine distance can be another good alternative worth trying.

 Please note that all this algorithm is doing is storing the complete training data.
 So, the memory needs grow linearly with the number of data points you provide for training.
 Smarter implementations of this algorithm might choose to store the data in a more compact fashion.
 But in a worst-case scenario you still end up with a lot of memory usage.

 For training, the runtime is as good as it gets.
 The algorithm is doing no calculations at all besides storing the data which is fast.

-You can download RapidMiner here.
-Then you can download the processes below to build this machine learning model yourself in RapidMiner.
+First and foremost, download RapidMiner Studio here.
+Then you can download the processes below to build this machine learning model yourself in RapidMiner: